Application Performance Testing

 In order to achieve greater cost efficiencies many organizations are looking to consolidate their IT into larger central or regional data centres, rather than having it fully distributed.
 Often virtualized servers are employed too.

 At the same time, organizations are increasingly providing applications that may only have been available within their headquarters out the field (branch offices, shops, mobile workers etc).

-As a result, more and more applications are being delivered over Wide Area Networks (WANs), wireless LANs, GPRS, 3G or satellite networks.
+As a result, more and more applications are being delivered over Wide Area Networks (WANs), wireless LANs, Mobile (GPRS, 3G, 4G, LTE...) or satellite networks.

 LAN ‘lab’ testing isn’t realistic

-Recreating realistic WAN conditions - Use a WAN Emulator
+Recreating realistic network conditions - Use a Virtual Test Network (Network Emulator)

-A WAN emulator from iTrinegy behaves like a real WAN environment but can be deployed in the same room as your normal test rig.
-They allow you to virtualize a wide variety of different WAN conditions (bandwidth restrictions, latency & jitter, packet re-ordering, packet error & packet loss etc.) and networks (WANs, Wireless, GPRS, 3G, Satellite, MPLS and Routed etc.) so that you can safely test your application during the application design and development stages and the pre-deployment and QA testing stages and be confident that it is going to behave as you expected when rolled into the production environment.
+A VirtUal Test Network from iTrinegy behaves like a real network environment but can be deployed in the same room as your normal test rig.
+They allow you to virtualize a wide variety of different network conditions (bandwidth restrictions, latency & jitter, packet re-ordering, packet error & packet loss etc.) and networks (WANs, Wireless, GPRS, 3G, Satellite, MPLS and Routed etc.) so that you can safely test your application during the application design and development stages and the pre-deployment and QA testing stages and be confident that it is going to behave as you expected when rolled into the production environment.

-Click our WAN Emulation technology page for more information on how create realistic network environment for application testing.
+Click our Virtual Test Network technology page for more information on how create realistic network environment for application testing.